Infamous (video game): Story

 With Alden on a murderous rampage toward the Historic District, Cole defeats him once and for all in a bridge battle.
 Before jumping in the water, Alden reveals that Kessler exiled him from the First Sons.
 White, who turns out to be an NSA agent with no connection to Moya, reaches out to Cole and explains that the Ray Sphere is designed to consume bio-energy from thousands of lives and transfer it to a single user, making them a Conduit.
 During their search for the Sphere, Kessler publicly challenges Cole to stop a series of bombings across the district, ending with him being forced to choose between saving Trish or her colleagues.
 Regardless of his choice, Cole fails to keep Trish from dying.
-Determined to punish Kessler, Cole tracks the Sphere to a remote pier, where he must decide whether to destroy it or use it to become even more powerful.
+Determined to avenge Trish, Cole tracks the Sphere to a remote pier, where he must decide whether to destroy it or use it to become even more powerful.
 Regardless, the Sphere releases the last of its energy, killing John before disappearing into a vortex.

-Kessler then invites Cole to join him for a final fight in the exact location where the game began.
+Kessler then challenges Cole to a final fight in the exact location where the game began.
 Displaying similar, if not superior, powers to the latter, Kessler comes close to killing him, only to be foiled by Zeke.
 Mortally wounded by a massive energy discharge, Kessler uses his last bit of strength to transmit a message into Cole's brain.
 In a final twist, Kessler is revealed to be Cole from the future of an alternate timeline.
 While raising a family with Trish, Future Cole fails to prevent the Beast, a malevolent entity, from destroying humanity.
 The Beast tracked down and killed Trish and her children despite their attempts to flee.
 Sending himself back in time, Future Cole, adopting the name "Kessler," seized control of the First Sons, using their resources to prepare his past self for the future to come.
 Cole denounces Kessler's memory but recognizes that his actions have given his life a new purpose.

 Two endings are possible based on what rank Cole holds at the end of InFamous.
 If Cole defeats Kessler as a Hero, he restores peace to Empire City and is hailed as a savior.
-Nevertheless, his estrangement from Zeke and Moya, coupled with the responsibilities of heroism, leads him to realize that he will always be alone.
-If Cole is Infamous, he allows Empire City to slip further into chaos and disregards Kessler's warning about the Beast, believing himself to be the strongest being ever to exist.
+Nevertheless, his estrangement from Zeke and Moya (although he reconciles with the former in the second game), coupled with the responsibilities of heroism, leads him to realize that he will always be alone.
+If Cole is Infamous, he allows Empire City to fully slip into chaos and disregards Kessler's warning about the Beast, believing himself to be the strongest being ever to exist.